davidalger/devenv/README.md

 7. To SSH into the vm, you can use `vcd` or `vcd web` to connect and automatically mirror your working directory, assuming the location also exists within the virtual machine

-### Optional Setup Steps
+### Optional Steps

-1. Install the compass tools used for scss compilation (optional step)
+1. Install the compass tools used for scss compilation

         sudo gem update --system
         sudo gem install compass

-2. Generate an RSA key pair (optional step).
+2. Generate an RSA key pair.
 The generated public key will be used to authenticate remote SSH connections

         ssh-keygen -f ~/.ssh/id_rsa